bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

 | 12 bit     | No                              | (int) 0..5        | 0..4095 |
 | 12 bit     | Yes                             | (int) 0..*ch_max* | 0..4095 |
 *ch_max*: depens on the count of devices (= 6 * device count)

-### Optional feautres:

-##### Display can be attached (used library: [Arduino-SSD1306Ascii](https://github.com/bbkbarbar/Arduino-SSD1306Ascii) ):
-    Can handle simple oled display over I2C or SoftSPI protocols for show current values.
-    For this feature define one of the following macros: USE_OLED_DISPLAY_I2C or USE_OLED_DISPLAY_SPI Used library for handling OLED display:

-##### Handling further channels:
-    Can handle more channel than 6 (what is the physical limitation by number of arduino's pwm channels) If this feature is in use, then it forwards the received commands for a "slave instance" when the channel id (of the received command) is over the range of "own channels".
-    A second, SoftwareSerial bus is used for forwarding of command to the slace instance of Serial PWM driver

 ### Testing v1.0 and v1.2 with display: